Chinatowns in the United States: History

 The earliest Chinatowns in the United States were founded on the West Coast during the 19th century, spurred on by the California Gold Rush.
 The Emancipation Proclamation in 1863 opened up new opportunities for Chinese people in the Southern United States.
 As Chinese immigrants started moving eastward, drawn by labor needs for the transcontinental railroad, newer Chinatowns emerged by 1875 in cities such as New York, Philadelphia, and Boston.
 Racial and labor tensions led to incidents such as the Rock Springs Massacre and Hells Canyon Massacre.
 In 1882, US President Chester A. Arthur signed the Chinese Exclusion Act into law, which banned Chinese immigration into the United States.

 The Chinese Exclusion Act was repealed by the Magnuson Act in 1943, and Chinatown populations began to rise again.
-In the 2010s, the downturn of the U.S. economy and rise of China's economy caused reverse migration and the decay of Chinatowns.

 Continuous demographic changes have drastically altered some Chinatowns.
 Large metropolitan areas such as New York City continue to see large-scale immigration from mainland China, while other Chinatowns are no longer the ethnic enclaves they once were.